Packages and Binaries:

 -s, --session <session_name>

-connection parameters is created when a session with this name
+nection parameters is created when a session with this name can not

 FILES